 The Personal Information that we hold is generally kept confidential.
 However, we may receive and disclose Personal Information from or to other members of the IPH Group, including entities located in various jurisdictions, including in Australia, New Zealand, Singapore, Malaysia, Indonesia, Thailand, Hong Kong and China.

 All disclosure of information by us is subject to compliance with all legal requirements including but not limited to, for Australia and New Zealand, the Code of Conduct for Patent and Trade Marks Attorneys 2013 issued by the Trans Tasman Intellectual Property Advisory Board, other applicable legislation governing the conduct of our attorneys and professionals in other jurisdictions in which we conduct our businesses, and other IPH Limited group information sharing and conflicts of interest policies.

 For the avoidance of doubt, whilst we may receive and disclose Personal Information from or to other members of the IPH Group, each IPH Service Firm (and where applicable its related Alliance Firm) maintains separate case management systems and no case related information is shared with another IPH Service Firm, except where such IPH Service Firm is formally engaged to provide professional IP services for the client, including as a foreign associate.

 We may also be required to disclose Personal Information to certain third parties that may include:

-- courts (such as the Federal Court of Australia);
+- courts (such as the courts of Australia and other jurisdictions);

 - government and law enforcement agencies and regulators;